nyeogmi/riscof-test-exporter/README.md

 Not really: it only substitutes for the final series of assertions.
 RISCOF's test generator is something I have absolutely no desire to substitute for.

-If you want to generate a lot of RISCV binaries fast, which is the main other thing RISCOF does, it's pretty easy to cross-compile them on Linux or Windows using clang:
+If you want to generate a lot of RISC-V binaries fast, which is the main other thing RISCOF does, it's pretty easy to cross-compile them on Linux or Windows using clang:

 ```bash
 clang -nostdlib --target=riscv32 -march=rv32i input.c -o output.elf